 Figure 2.
 TAD identification from Azucena Micro-C data.
 (A) The approach used to call TADs using the two tools HiCExplorer and HiTAD.
 A TAD call is arrived at by consensus if the reciprocal overlap between the TADs called by the two methods is > 80%.
+The TAD body and boundaries identified by HiCExplorer were retained as the consensus.
 (B) An example of an ~1 Mb region of Azucena chromosome 1 with TADs called by the two tools independently, and with the approach depicted in the previous panel.
 Position in the region is indicated by the numbers above.
 The directionality index values, and the insulation scores are indicated.
 Contact map resolution is 5 kb.
 (C), (D) Overlap of TADs called with HiCExplorer and HiTAD tools at 2 kb and 5 kb resolutions, respectively.
 (E), (F) Size distribution of Azucena TADs at 2 kb and 5 kb resolutions, respectively.
 The median TAD sizes in kb are indicated.
 (G), (H) Distribution of the number of genes per TAD called at 5 kb and 2 kb resolutions, respectively.
 The median gene number per TAD is indicated.